kimberli/notably/README.md

 }
 ```

-* Response: `"new session"` event sent to the room corresponding to the session's course
+* Response: `"new session"` event emitted to the course room

 **content**